 Balconies and glass doors and panes around your accommodation are areas where we have identified that serious accidents can occur, especially in the first few days of your holiday when you are unfamiliar with your surroundings.
 The height and designs of balconies may vary from country to country and very few hotels are legally obliged to install "toughened" or safety glass in their windows, doors and panes.
 We work closely with our hoteliers to try to reduce the likelihood of accidents happening in these areas, however, we would also like to raise your awareness by highlighting the following common sense tips:

 Hoteliers and suppliers should meet local and national safety standards, however these vary widely across the programme and rarely match those standards that we enjoy in the UK, only a minority of hotels and apartments meet European Commission recommendations on fire safety.
 We nevertheless seek to raise standards in all of our destinations.
-You will receive a Safety First leaflet on arrival in resort, please take a few minutes of your time to familiarise yourself with the information that it contains.

 We promote good hygiene practices within hotels, but the hygiene standards in some foreign countries, particularly developing destinations, are generally much lower than in the UK.
 Care should be taken to minimise the risk of holiday sickness, especially among pregnant women, infants and the elderly.
 Your GP can provide you with health advice and we recommend that you consult your doctor well in advance before travelling.

 It is very important to bear in mind that different countries have different fire regulations and procedures, and that in some resorts local regulations, designed to preserve the historic nature or aesthetic beauty of the property, may prevent the hotelier from providing the level of fire safety that you're accustomed to in the UK.
 When you first arrive at the hotel you should plan how you and your party would leave your hotel or apartment if the fire alarm sounds.
 To help, familiarise yourself with the following: